 Bimhuis – Jazz venue has free Workshop & Session every Tuesday at 2000.

 Concertgebouw – Free lunchtime concerts usually held every Wednesday at 1230 in either the small hall (kleine zaal) or large hall (grote zaal).
-Concerts on 5/12/19/26 Jun 2019.
-For concerts in the small hall, free tickets must be collected from the ticket desk.
+Concert dates are 3/10/17/24 Jun 2020.

 Vondelpark open air theatre – Free concerts running during the weekend (Fri-Sun), from June to August.